Who is the competition for?

 Entering is easy and completely free!

-Students write a short piece about ‘Big Ideas Saving The Planet’, which must be 800 words or less.
-They can submit their essay themselves HERE from the 27th of April 2020, or teachers can submit them for your class.
-Please email email@example.com if you would like to enter your class as a batch.
+Students write a short piece about ‘What is science?’, which must be 800 words or less (not including references).
+They can submit their essay themselves HERE from the 26th of April 2022, or teachers can submit them for your class via this Google form.